top of page

 • Auckland City Through the Seasons

-A quick guide to what to expect throughout the year in Auckland City – and when to visit for the kind of trip you have in mind.
+A quick guide to what to expect throughout the year in Auckland – and when to visit for the kind of trip you have in mind.

 Season Average Temperature Sunrise / Sunset*